26 Feb Raising Resilient Kids

-By relying on external available resources and focusing on their strengths, our children can build their internal resources and ride the inevitable waves that come, and perhaps even get better at surfing them.
+By relying on externally available resources and focusing on their strengths, our children can build their internal resources and ride the inevitable waves that come, and perhaps even get better at surfing them.
 That is the real secret to raising happy kids.

-Shannon Gostelow is a provisional psychologist.
+Shannon Gostelow is a psychologist.
 For more information on the Resilience Doughnut or if you are interested in Resilience Doughnut Accredited Training for professionals and teachers, go to theresiliencecentre.com.au

 Words by Shannon Gostelow